 c.
 Faculty Grievance Hearing Board Procedures

 The Faculty Grievance Hearing Board shall hear all arguments on substantive and procedural matters and shall make necessary written findings.

 The grievant shall be responsible for demonstrating the merits of the grievance.
 They must demonstrate that the action or inaction occurred and that the action or inaction adversely affects them.
 The grievant shall have the right to review and use any legally available part of their personnel files.

 Both parties may choose to be assisted during the adjudication process by an advocate of their choice, who may be peer counsel or an attorney, at their own initiation and expense.
 The advocate may provide advice and consultation to the party.
 If necessary, a party may request a recess during hearings in order to speak privately with an advocate.
-The advocate may not be an active participant; the advocate may not speak for the parties in person or in writing, serve as a witness, provide information or documentation in the case, cause delay, communicate with the Chair or Executive Secretary and Director on behalf of the party, or otherwise interfere with the process.
+The advocate may not be an active participant; the advocate may not speak for the parties in person or in writing, serve as a witness, provide information or documentation in the case, cause delay, communicate with the Chair or Executive Secretary and Director or designee on behalf of the party, or otherwise interfere with the process.

 At any step of the grievance procedure, the Hearing Board may request advice of the Office of General Counsel on procedural concerns or significant legal issues raised in the grievance.
 A legal officer who has provided legal advice or service to the respondent may not provide legal advice or service to the Hearing Board.